 Best time to do the Coron to El Nido expedition

-Since the European summer months usually coincide with the rainy season in the Palawan area, the most recommendable period to do a Coron to El Nido expedition (or vice versa) and enjoy the best weather is between October and June.
+Since July to September usually coincides with the rainy season in the Palawan area, the best time to take a Coron to El Nido expedition (or vice versa) and enjoy the best weather is between October and June.

-In fact, the main companies that organize these adventures (such as BDBM) close from July to October, mainly because the sea is rougher and the chances of cancellations are frequent.
+In fact, the main companies that organize these adventures (such as BDBM) suspend operations from July to October, mainly because the sea is rougher and cancellations are more likely.

-EXPEDITIONS IN AUGUST AND SEPTEMBER: It’s also possible to sign up for El Nido–Coron expeditions from June to September (as is the case with this company), but if you can, we recommend the period from November to May, when you have a better chance of good weather and, besides enjoying it more, there’s less chance of cancellation.
+EXPEDITIONS IN AUGUST AND SEPTEMBER: It’s also possible to sign up for El Nido–Coron expeditions from June to September (as is the case with this company), but if you can, we recommend the period from November to May, when you have a better chance of good weather, can enjoy the experience more, and are less likely to face a cancellation.

-If you decide to do the expedition between July and September, we very, very strongly recommend choosing a company with a proper boat that complies with regulations and is a good size.
-We’re not saying this lightly—we’re talking about an open‑sea crossing where conditions can become challenging, and you don’t want problems.
+If you decide to do the expedition between July and September, we very, very strongly recommend choosing a company with a suitable, properly licensed boat of a decent size.
+We’re not saying this lightly—we’re talking about an open-sea crossing where conditions can become challenging, and this is not a situation in which you want to take unnecessary risks.

-Be that as it may, the weather in the Philippines is not an exact science and you should always be open to a squall or a day with heavy swell showing up.
-We were lucky not to get any rain and only had a couple of hours of strong swell which, thanks to being on such a large and well‑prepared boat, was easily overcome.
+Either way, the weather in the Philippines is not an exact science and you should always be prepared for a squall or a period of heavy swell.
+We were lucky enough to avoid any rain and only experienced a couple of hours of heavy swell, which, thanks to being on such a large and well-prepared boat, was easy to handle.

-One thing you must be clear about: if the sea is rough, the people in charge of deciding whether you go out or not are the Philippine coast guard.
-That is, if they cancel, navigation is canceled for everyone for safety.
-Coast‑guard reports come out around 3–4 a.m., so anything is possible.
-If they give the OK to go out, it’s because it’s considered safe, even if a downpour is falling at that moment.
+One thing to keep in mind: if the sea is rough, the Philippine Coast Guard decides whether boats are allowed to set sail.
+In other words, if they cancel, all sailings are suspended for safety reasons.
+Coast Guard advisories are usually issued at around 3–4 a.m., so anything is possible.
+If they give boats the go-ahead to set sail, it’s because it’s considered safe, even if a downpour is falling at that moment.

 Which company should you do the expedition with?

-Before choosing who to do the Coron to El Nido expedition with, we took time to study the different options.
-We read hundreds of reviews, saw articles, photos, YouTube videos and, despite TAO Expedition’s fame for being the oldest, we easily fell for Big Dream Boatman.
-It’s neither the most expensive nor the cheapest, but both what they offer and the family feeling everyone mentioned in the comments convinced us.
+Before choosing a company for our Coron to El Nido expedition, we took time to study the different options.
+We read hundreds of reviews and looked through articles, photos, and YouTube videos and, although TAO Expeditions is the longest-established operator, we quickly found ourselves drawn to Big Dream Boatman.
+It’s neither the most expensive nor the cheapest, but what they offer, together with the family-like atmosphere mentioned in so many reviews, convinced us.

-Having done the Coron–El Nido Expedition with them a couple of times, we can say first‑hand that all those compliments are true and even fall short.
-From second zero to the end, their friendly, smiling crew is attentive to anything you might need and treats you like family.
+Having done the Coron–El Nido expedition with them a couple of times, we can say first-hand that all that praise is justified—and still doesn’t quite do the experience justice.
+From the very first moment to the very end, their friendly, cheerful crew attends to your every need and treats you like family.
 You’ll miss them!

-Obviously, other companies may also have good crews, but as we crossed paths with boats from other companies doing the same route or coming from the El Nido to Coron expedition, we realized we’d chosen well: none of the other companies’ boats is comparable to theirs.
-They are all much less spacious and have fewer areas to hang out.
-Some had no place to be in the sun, others had practically no shade; hardly any had kayaks; and only ours had so much space that you could keep totally to yourself if you wanted.
+Obviously, other companies may also have good crews, but as we crossed paths with boats from other companies doing the same route or traveling in the opposite direction from El Nido to Coron, we realized we’d chosen well: none of the other companies’ boats could compare with theirs.
+They were all much less spacious and had fewer areas to hang out.
+Some had nowhere to sit in the sun, others had practically no shade; hardly any had kayaks; and only ours was spacious enough for you to have plenty of room to yourself if you wanted.

-BDBM is always the one we’ll recommend not only for the quality of their boats, their commitment to their workers (we know they’re the best paid) and to other social and animal causes they support on the islands, and the service they provide, but also because they’re among the few who do the Coron–El Nido route over 4 days and 3 nights.
+BDBM will always be our top recommendation not only for the quality of their boats, their commitment to their staff—who, we understand, are among the best paid—their support for social and animal-welfare causes on the islands, and the quality of their service, but also because they’re among the few that run the Coron–El Nido route over four days and three nights.

 Heads up: it looks like they’re having issues with the website.
 You can message them on WhatsApp (+639525516226) and mention our discount code there so they can apply it.